themitigater/remote/README.md

 * Install dependencies with `mix deps.get`
 * Create and migrate your database with `mix ecto.setup`
-  * This will also create 100 users to the DB with 0 points
+  * This will also create 100 users with 0 points.
 * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.